jessical97/Ingegneria-del-software-2/web-application/doc/INSTALL.md

 * **Test suite:**

    The project commit policy is composed of two static linter for testing quality code (`bundle exec rubocop`) and security problem (`bundle exec brakeman -z -q`).
-The test suite is `rspec`
+The test suite is `rspec` (inside test implemented only a small part of test) and `bundle exec cucumber`

 * **Deployment instructions:**

-   After installed all the dependency and creating the database we have to execute
+   After installed all the dependency, creating the database and migrate it to the latest version we have to execute
    ```sh
      gem install bundler # install gem management system
      bundle install # install all the gem require